kingkururu/quoridor_3D_2P/README.md

-# 2Player 3D Quoridor Simulation
+# 2 Player 3D Quoridor Simulation

 A 3D implementation of the classic strategic board game Quoridor, built with C++ and SFML.
 Features multiplayer networking capabilities and simulated 3D graphics.
 Players race to reach the opposite side of the board while placing walls to block their opponent.